troclaux/notes/aws.md

 - dedicated host: your instance runs on a physical server fully dedicated to your use
   - an isolated server with configurations you can control

+### IAM access analyzer

+> used to find out which resources are shared outside your trusted boundaries (called a Zone of Trust)

+- checks these types of resources:
+  - s3 buckets, iam roles, kms keys, lambda functions, sqs queues, Secrets Manager secrets
+- iam access analyzer creates a finding if a resource (like an s3 bucket or iam role) allows access from:
+  - an aws not in your organization
+  - the public internet
+  - anonymous users
+  - unrelated external aws account

 ## security groups

 > facilitates managing network traffic

 - acts as a "firewall"
+- supports ALLOW rules only
 - define:
   - access to ports
   - authorized IP ranges (IPv4 and IPv6)